-In the bed-in-a-box market, many mattresses are hard to tell apart.
-The Saatva and Puffy, on the other hand, are highly distinct.
+In the bed-in-a-box market, many mattresses are hard to tell apart, but the Saatva and Puffy, on the other hand, are highly distinct.
 The Saatva is a traditional innerspring mattress with a pillow-top, while the Puffy is an all-foam mattress.
 This mattress comparison will go over the construction of both mattresses and give the key takeaways consumers should know about in order to make a more informed decision.
 Make sure to check out some of our other popular Saatva and Puffy mattress comparisons like Saatva vs Helix and Puffy vs Purple before making a final purchase decision.

 - Their materials and constructions are very different, and the Saatva is firmer than the Puffy.

 - The Saatva is thicker than the Puffy, and much more substantial in general.

 - The Saatva has a traditional spring feel, while the Puffy has a classic memory foam feel.

 - The custom slim Luxury Firm version is 11.5” tall and consists of four separate layers of foam and coils.

 - The cover is quilted with foam to create a Euro-top and give the mattress softness and great pressure relief.

 - The next layer is a thin memory foam layer that provides additional lumbar support.

 - This is followed by a layer of individually wrapped micro-coils, which give additional comfort and body contouring to the mattress.

 - Finally, high-grade coils make up the bottom layer and are highly supportive and breathable.

 - There is a foam encasement which helps with edge support.

 - The comfort layer is 4” of a gel memory foam, which gives the mattress its softness and body contouring.

 - The base layer is 6” of polyfoam and is pretty standard for a bed-in-a-box mattress.

-- The Saatva’s dual coil layers and pillow-top make it so you sleep on top of the mattress (rather than sleeping “in” it).
-The gel memory foam on the Puffy allows you to sink in and sleep “in” the mattress.
+- The Saatva’s dual coil layers and pillow-top make it so people sleep on top of the mattress (rather than sleeping “in” it).
+The gel memory foam on the Puffy allows people to sink in and sleep “in” the mattress.

 - Their constructions give the mattresses very different feels.
-The Saatva has a traditional innerspring feel like what you might find with a hotel mattress.
-The Puffy has a classic memory foam feel.
+The Saatva has a traditional innerspring feel like what people might find with a hotel mattress, and the Puffy has a classic memory foam feel.

 - The Saatva should be the more durable mattress.
 It has two sets of coils, so it should be able to withstand more wear and tear.
-It should be the longer-lasting mattress.
+It should be the longer-lasting mattress without question.

 - The Saatva should also be more breathable than the Puffy.
-The coils should allow for airflow, while the memory foam in the Puffy could trap heat.
-The Saatva should help you sleep cooler than the Puffy will.
+The coils should allow for airflow, while the memory foam in the Puffy could trap heat, so the Saatva should help people sleep cooler than the Puffy will.

-This was my experience sleeping on the Saatva:
+This was how it felt sleeping on the Saatva:

-- I felt very nice when I was back sleeping on the Saatva.
+- It felt very nice when I was back sleeping on the Saatva.
 My hips sunk into the pillow-top just the right amount.
-The coils conformed to my body, and I felt very well supported.
+The coils conformed to my body, and I felt very well supported overall.

 - On my stomach, I feel supported, and my hips don’t sink in too far, so it’s a good match in that position as well.

-Here’s how I felt while sleeping on the Puffy:
+Here’s how it felt while sleeping on the Puffy:

 - I feel support on my back but not as much as I felt on the Saatva.
 My hips sink in more on the Puffy.